Kudzaishe96/Power-Bi-Students-Depression-Stats/README.md

 ### Project Overview

-This project seeks to deliver insights for FINOPPS by comparing PAYG Rates with CSP Rates, aiming to determine whether transitioning to a CSP would be more advantageous than staying with the PAYG Rate.
+This project seeks to deliver insights for the Causes of Students Depression.

 ### Data Source